aa-fiu-classes/cnt-4713-web/project-2.md

 The project contains two parts: a server and a client.

-- The server opens UDP socket and implements incoming connection management from clients.
-For each of the connection, the server saves all the received data from the client in a file.
 - The client opens UDP socket, implements outgoing connection management, and connects to the server.
 Once connection is established, it sends the content of a file to the server.
+- (extra credit) The server opens UDP socket and implements incoming connection management from clients.
+For each of the connection, the server saves all the received data from the client in a file.
+An online version of the server will be provided to test your client.

-Both client and server must implement reliable data transfer using unreliable UDP transport, including data sequencing, cumulative acknowledgements, and basic version of the congestion control.
+Both client (and server) must implement reliable data transfer using unreliable UDP transport, including data sequencing, cumulative acknowledgements, and basic version of the congestion control.

 ### Confundo Protocol Specification